kwestin/dac-purple-teaming-workshop/Shared-Instance-Lab-Guide.md

 1. In the Panther Console, navigate to Build > Detections > Create New
 2. Select "Rule"
-3. Under Basic Info:
-    - Provide a unique name.
-Example: "[YOUR NAME]'s Failed Login Detection"
+3. Create a unique title for your detection name Example: "[YOUR NAME]'s Failed Login Detection"
-    - Select the log type "Okta.SystemLog"
+4. Select the log type "Okta.SystemLog"
+5. Under "Rule" select "Python Editor"
-    - Set Severity to "Medium"
+6. Under "Set Alert Fields" set Severity to "Medium"
-4. Feel free to add context (Description, Runbook, etc) under Rule Settings
-5. Select "Functions & Tests":
+7. Select "Functions & Tests":
     1. Under Rule Funtion write:
         - Import the deep_get function from the panther_base_helpers library `from panther_base_helpers import deep_get`
         - Return the event for a login and the event for a failed login result using the deep_get function `return event.get("eventType") == 'user.session.start' and deep_get(event, 'outcome', 'result') == "FAILURE"`